 20 Todd's classification is organized along two leading axes, residential habits after marriage and inheritance rules: in egalitarian nuclear families children leave after marriage and equal partition applies; children stay on with their parents in incomplete stems and communitarian families, while they are respectively characterized by primogeniture and partition.
 To determine the distribution of family types in Europe Todd starts from the patterns documented for the 1950s and 1960s on the basis of censuses and from those he collects information back to the Middle Ages.
-As shown by Galasso and Profeta (2011), Todd's classification is consistent with the measure of family types on the education gap.
+As shown by Galasso and Profeta (2011), Todd's classification is consistent with the measure of family ties proposed by Alesina and Giuliano (2010).
+See also Bertocchi and Bozzano (2015) on the influence of family types on the education gap.